afteronesix/monchil/README.md

 ## 🧭 Quick Start

-Clone dan jalankan secara lokal dengan langkah berikut 👇
+Clone and run locally with the following steps 👇

 ### 1️⃣ Clone Repo